Aayush-Bhatia/Feedback_Portal/README.md

 🚀 Feedback Portal Application

-Ek clean, modern, aur responsive web application jo users se feedback collect aur manage karti hai.
-Yeh project React, Material-UI, aur Tailwind CSS ka use karke banaya gaya hai.
+A clean, modern, and responsive web application that collects and manages user feedback.
+This project is built using React, Material-UI, and Tailwind CSS.

 ✨ Features (Kya-kya hai ismein?)